 Each of our base fabrics reflect color vibrancy differently.
 This is due to fiber density, fiber content, and the weave or knit of the fabric.

 The vibrancy of natural fibers can vary for several reasons.
-The specific type of fiber impacts vibrancy - cotton reflects color differently than wool or silk.
+The specific type of fiber impacts vibrancy - Cotton reflects color differently than Modal/Tencel, Wool or Silk.
 How the fibers are constructed also matters.
 A tightly knit fabric will show color differently than a loose weave.
 If the fabric has been brushed or treated to create a soft, fuzzy surface, this will scatter more light and dilute the color.
 The density of the weave or knit pattern also affects how vividly the fabric reflects printed designs.
 All of these factors change how ink is absorbed and reflected back from natural fabric surfaces.
 So, when printing on natural materials, the exact fiber content, weave style, surface finish and density all contribute to the final vibrancy of the printed colors.

 We offer the following stretch fabrics: